Does Confidence matter? Really?

 Surely you can fake it...

-Yes you can fake it but where does that take you?
+Yes, you can fake confidence but where does that take you?

 Does being confident mean that you're the first one on the dance floor?

 Or does it mean that you can ask someone out on a date without much fear?

 There are lots of ways that we can define confidence but real, true confidence is in how you feel about yourself.

 If you don't love yourself and feel good about who you are, then you can pretend to be confident as much as you like but it won't help you to feel any better.

 I hope that you gain some insight through this video into how confident you really are.